PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic-pixel-stories.md

 ---
 title: Basic Pixel Stories
-description: A guide in my new Starlight docs site.
+description: A beginners guide to Pixel Stories
 ---

-In this tutorial, we will create a simple story game with a map, dialog, and character.
-You can find the resulting project here!
-ADD_PROJECT_LINK
+In this tutorial, we will be creating a map with terrain and objects, adding animations and actors, as well as implementing a bit of the event system.
+You can find <a href="https://app.pixelstories.io/embed/9JqZWsEk20" target="_blank">the final project here</a>!

 ## Make a New Story Project